-- To prepare students for the AQA Philosophy A level, whilst also equipping them with transferable intellectual skills to enrich their sixth form lives and beyond.
+- To prepare students for the AQA Philosophy A Level, whilst also equipping them with transferable intellectual skills to enrich their lives in the Sixth Form and beyond.

 Learners are taught in a small but supportive group, with one teacher overseeing their progress and development throughout the course.
 Each student is encouraged to develop their particular strengths and interests, often reflecting their other subject choices.

 The Philosophy classroom is well situated in the PPE Faculty, adjoining the Sixth Form common room and computer suite; this facilitates close contact between students and teacher.

 We work from the latest textbooks and have a wealth of additional printed and digital resources.
 Termly after school webinars are provided, to enable students to learn with professional philosophers, usually with A Level students from other schools and colleges.

 In the summer term, we hold a Philosophy day for BMS Year 9 students, to which our Sixth Form Philosophy students make a considerable contribution.
 They are trained to lead groups of younger students in philosophical activities throughout the day, learning a great deal themselves in the process.